Thomas the Apostle: Gregory of Tours

-The testimony of Gregory of Tours (died 594): "Thomas the Apostle, according to the narrative of his martyrdom is stated to have suffered in India.
+The testimony of Gregory of Tours: "Thomas the Apostle, according to the narrative of his martyrdom is stated to have suffered in India.
 His holy remains (corpus), after a long interval of time, were removed to the city of Edessa in Syria and there interred.
 In that part of India where they first rested, stand a monastery and a church of striking dimensions, elaborately adorned and designed.
 This Theodore, who had been to the place, narrated to us."

 Writings

 In the first two centuries of the Christian era, a number of writings were circulated.
 It is unclear now why Thomas was seen as an authority for doctrine, although this belief is documented in Gnostic groups as early as the Pistis Sophia.
 In that Gnostic work, Mary Magdalene (one of the disciples) says:

 An early, non-Gnostic tradition may lie behind this statement, which also emphasizes the primacy of the Gospel of Matthew in its Aramaic form, over the other canonical three.

 Besides the Acts of Thomas there was a widely circulated Infancy Gospel of Thomas probably written in the later 2nd century, and probably also in Syria, which relates the miraculous events and prodigies of Jesus' boyhood.
 This is the document which tells for the first time the familiar legend of the twelve sparrows which Jesus, at the age of five, fashioned from clay on the Sabbath day, which took wing and flew away.
 The earliest manuscript of this work is a 6th-century one in Syriac.
 This gospel was first referred to by Irenaeus; Ron Cameron notes: "In his citation, Irenaeus first quotes a non-canonical story that circulated about the childhood of Jesus and then goes directly on to quote a passage from the infancy narrative of the Gospel of Luke.
 Since the Infancy Gospel of Thomas records both of these stories, in relative close proximity to one another, it is possible that the apocryphal writing cited by Irenaeus is, in fact, what is now known as the Infancy Gospel of Thomas.
 Because of the complexities of the manuscript tradition, however, there is no certainty as to when the stories of the Infancy Gospel of Thomas began to be written down."

 The best known in modern times of these documents is the "sayings" document that is being called the Gospel of Thomas, a noncanonical work whose date is disputed.
 The opening line claims it is the work of "Didymos Judas Thomas" – whose identity is unknown.
 This work was discovered in a Coptic translation in 1945 at the Egyptian village of Nag Hammadi, near the site of the monastery of Chenoboskion.
 Once the Coptic text was published, scholars recognized that an earlier Greek translation had been published from fragments of papyrus found at Oxyrhynchus in the 1890s.
+Because of its potentially very early date of composition, the Gospel of Thomas has played a substantial role in New Testament studies.